Personal stories illustrate why we need a medical aid in dying law

 Craig is pictured dancing with granddaughter, Sasha, at a family wedding celebration.

 My dad (Craig Moore) lived 93 vibrant years.
 He was curious, social, adventurous, and in love with my mother for 64 years until her death.
 He lived a long and full life.
 But, in his 94th year he developed “failure to thrive,” a multifactorial state of decline where most of his systems began to shut down.

 He moved from his independent living apartment in Bethlehem, PA, to an assisted living unit in the same facility.
-That is when he called me at my home in Blaine, WA, and asked me to “come out here and be my coach.”
+That is when he called me at my home and asked me to “come out here and be my coach.”
 I knew immediately what he was asking.
 He was a lifetime advocate of death with dignity and leaving this world on his own terms.
 Unfortunately, Pennsylvania did not have a medical aid in dying law (and still doesn’t) so he made the decision to stop eating and drinking and recognized that he would need support.